jmkjaer/MpCsvAccounting/README.md

 ## License

-This script is licensed under the GNU General Public License v3.0 - see the (LICENSE)[LICENSE] file for details.
+This script is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.